mesibo On-Premise Local Configuration

 Troubleshooting

-1. Check Docker container logs for configuration parsing errors
+Then check the container logs for any configuration parsing errors: